 - Stop malicious behavior in its tracks using real-time monitoring of user activity.
 Policy violation alerts can then be sent to data owners, IT, as well as SIEM security analysts to ensure rapid remediation takes place.

-- Mature and extend your identity governance efforts to now include all your unstructured data via integrations between SecurityIQ and IdentityIQ.
+- Mature and extend your identity governance efforts to now include all your unstructured data via integrations between IdentityIQ File Access Manager and IdentityIQ.

 - Get clear insight with a click of a button using over 100 ready-made reports that show details regarding data access activity, policy changes, permissions and more; appreciated by IT departments for the system health information and embraced by Compliance teams who need an easy and automated way to prove compliance.